-The “low carbon diet” is aimed at reducing landfills, pesticide use, overfishing and consumption of fossil fuels.
+Eating green or following a lower carbon diet is aimed at reducing landfills, pesticide use, overfishing and consumption of fossil fuels.

 1. Choose climate-friendly food